Video-based news story

 “It harms the ability of an independent media to scrutinise and investigate the powerful, threatens the functioning of a healthy democracy, undermines the quality journalism that our communities rely on for information,” the key union announced in a tweet.

-The Government is celebrating the merger as proof the removal of the regulations is allowing Australian media outlets to perform on the world stage in an era when media giants Facebook, Google and Netflix are taking an unprecedented cut of the media revenue pie.
-As reported in the Guardian, Communications Minister Senator Mitch Fifield claimed the merger would allow the new entity “to compete with the global giants” and Prime Minister Malcolm Turnbull said, “The arrival of all the online news services has made the media so much more competitive “.
-Labour’s shadow communication minister is raising concerns about the concentration of media power.
+The Government is celebrating the merger as proof the removal of the regulations is allowing Australian media outlets to perform on the world stage.
+All this in an era when media giants Facebook, Google, and Netflix are taking an unprecedented cut of the media revenue pie.
+As reported in the Guardian, Communications Minister Senator Mitch Fifield claimed the merger would allow the new entity “to compete with the global giants”.
+Prime Minister Malcolm Turnbull said, “The arrival of all the online news services has made the media so much more competitive”.Labor’s shadow communication minister is raising concerns about the concentration of media power.